 Lights, camera, action!
 The Pinewood Studios Group, UK, is a leading provider of studio and related services to the worldwide film and television industries.
 It opened a facility in Fayette County: Pinewood Atlanta Studios.
-This is a full service film and entertainment studio complex comprised of 11 sound stages on 700 acres in Fayetteville.
-This is a world-class studio purpose built for the production of film, television, music and video games.
+This is a world-class studio built for the production of film, television, music and video games.
 It is expected that this facility will eventually generate over 3,000 direct and indirect new jobs and will have an economic impact of over \$300 million per year.
+Some of the films shot at Pinewood Atlanta Studios include Ant-man, Captain America: Civil War, Guardians of the Galaxy Vol. 2, Avengers: Infinity War, etc.

-Also, Georgia Military College opened a new campus in Fayette County.
+Georgia Military College opened a new campus in Fayette County.
 It is located in Fayetteville, strategically located adjacent to Pinewood Atlanta Studios and directly behind Piedmont Fayette Hospital.
-It is GMC's newest campus and the only postsecondary educational facility in Fayetteville.
+It is GMC's newest campus.